 “Adult ALL is an extremely aggressive cancer, and there is a high unmet medical need that exists in the treatment of patients with this disease once they relapse, where historically they suffer from poor outcomes,” Elias Jabbour, M.D., U.S. lead investigator and professor of Leukemia, ALL Section Chief, at The University of Texas MD Anderson Cancer Center, Houston, said in a news release.

 Developed by Autolus Therapeutics, Aucatzyl is a B-lymphocyte antigen CD19 chimeric antigen receptor (CAR) T cell therapy.
 It was designed to minimize excessive activation of the programmed T cells.
-There is no word yet on the wholesale acquisition cost or when Aucatzyl will be available.
+The wholesale acquisition cost is $525,000 annually.
+Company officials said pricing reflects clinical evidence, differentiated safety profile, and economic value of Aucatzyl.

 Aucatzyl showed low levels of cytokine release syndrome (CRS), with 3% grade 3 events, and no grade 4 or 5 events.
 The label includes a boxed warning about the risk of cytokine release syndrome, neurologic toxicities, and secondary hematological malignancies.